elixir-lang/elixir/lib/elixir/pages/mix-and-otp/genserver.md

 The first is the `init/1` callback, that receives the second argument given to `GenServer.start_link/3` and returns `{:ok, state}`, where state is a new map.
 We can already notice how the `GenServer` API makes the client/server segregation more apparent. `start_link/3` happens in the client, while `init/1` is the respective callback that runs on the server.

 For `call/2` requests, we implement a `handle_call/3` callback that receives the `request`, the process from which we received the request (`_from`), and the current server state (`names`).
 The `handle_call/3` callback returns a tuple in the format `{:reply, reply, new_state}`.
 The first element of the tuple, `:reply`, indicates that the server should send a reply back to the client.
 The second element, `reply`, is what will be sent to the client while the third, `new_state` is the new server state.

 For `cast/2` requests, we implement a `handle_cast/2` callback that receives the `request` and the current server state (`names`).
 The `handle_cast/2` callback returns a tuple in the format `{:noreply, new_state}`.
 Note that in a real application we would have probably implemented the callback for `:create` with a synchronous call instead of an asynchronous cast.
 We are doing it this way to illustrate how to implement a cast callback.

 There are other tuple formats both `handle_call/3` and `handle_cast/2` callbacks may return.
-There are also other callbacks like `terminate/2` and `code_change/3` that we could implement.
+There are other callbacks like `terminate/2` and `code_change/3` that we could implement.
 You are welcome to explore the full `GenServer` documentation to learn more about those.

 For now, let's write some tests to guarantee our GenServer works as expected.